Saturday, November 5, 2011

 Our family seemed done that year.
 I had been out of the picture for over a year.
 Dad had left soon after, leaving a sour tinge in the air with those remaining, though I never blamed him.
 When David queued up for one more death-defying, experimental, split-chest open-heart surgery, Dad came back to Cleveland from Florida to put in an obligatory appearance.

 Here was a meeting that defied conventional description.
 Dave, the least guilty of all our immediate family, had been deeply affected by Dad’s exit from the filial stage earlier that year.
 I hadn’t seen, or even spoken to Dad for well over a year, nor could our interactions prior to then be described as warm and supportive.
-Outnumbered by angry or indifferent family members, and perhaps less acclimated to hospitals as the rest of us, Dad was way out of his simpler, down-to-earth element.
+Outnumbered by angry or indifferent family members, and perhaps less acclimated to hospitals than the rest of us, Dad was way out of his simpler, down-to-earth element.

 I showed up unannounced, with glorious southern tart Candy Stone from Mobile, Alabama in tow, she in dirty bare feet, nearly illegal shorts, one of those dangerous eighties tube-tops, and very red eyes.
 I don’t think Dad spoke more than a half dozen words to me.
 His eyes told the whole story of uncertainty, pain, and failure.
 Dave, fresh from surgery, quite literally green, with a repulsive grey crust around his lips and appending to the tubes and what not projecting from several of his orifices, refused to see Dad.
 Refused to allow him in the room.
 Dad left unrequited to return to his exile in Florida.
 I didn’t see him again for many years.

 Once, David, following the Dead tour in our Mom’s old family van showing all the effects of the Rust Belt, with his underage Russian girlfriend, his fiddle, and a patchouli oil manufacturing operation, got pulled over in Alabama, for sport.
 By this time, David was unkempt, smelly, and obviously committing some crime or another.
 The cops shook him down pretty good, but of course he had no contraband.
 He has a vice or two, but the heart thing keeps him from excess.
 He had that young Russian girlfriend, though, and Alabama’s finest figured they could really hang him out to dry, (dang hippie).
-But she and Dave convince the alpha cop to let them call her mom in New York to confirm that permission had been granted for the road trip and no heinous kidnapping was going on.
+But she and Dave convinced the alpha cop to let them call her mom in New York to confirm that permission had been granted for the road trip and no heinous kidnapping was going on.
 The mother spoke zero English, but somehow the girlfriend convinced the cop to allow her to translate for her mother.
 Mother and daughter held a five minute conversation about the mental acuity of Alabama cops, duly translated as an expression of permission, and the travelers were on their way.
 David drawls this story on stage in his hillbilly persona, fiddle in hand.
 It’s hilarious.

 It seemed to me for a long time that David was the only one of us to escape that little bubble of anti-reality that made up our family life while we siblings were young.
 Maybe he somehow managed to avoid being trapped in it in the first place, residing only temporarily, with some sort of metaphysical pass associated with potential imminent death.
-I don’t know, but years later, during one of the high points of my own endeavor, Renaissance Paint and Remodeling, I remember feeling jealous of David.
+I don’t know, but years later, during one of the high points of my own endeavor, Renaissance Paint and Remodeling, (shared with another brother), I remember feeling jealous of David.
 This was a recurring sentiment, and all the more abberant for the fact that my strongest memory of it falls during a visit to Dave’s place in North Carolina that amounted to a just-in-case kind of deal before a heart transplant.
 Whatever the rationality or fairness of my little envy, (not real envy, mind you, but one of those little personality spikes that one notes and passes through), David is the one of us that got away the least damaged, and has lived his idiosyncratic dream out in full, down to the fine print, with joy.

 Mom tells a story about my first day at school.
 Or maybe the second.
 I had asked some question that Miss Gardner couldn’t answer, and after day two, came home grousing about how those people were ignorant, and furthermore lazy, since no one had even bothered to look up a response.
 Mom likes to carry on about how smart her offspring are.
 She doesn’t usually bring up in public how warped we can be.